BOOKKEEPING TRAINING CLASSES

 In most businesses, the bookkeeper operates under the accountant.
 In small businesses, the accountant may be the owner or Chief Financial Officer (CFO), or the accounting function may be outsourced.

 A big part of understanding the bookkeeping of a business consists of nothing more than learning the language.
-In Module One, you will learn the basic terms; you will then be well prepared to make sense of basic written reports and communicate with others about important financial information and cope with a common business problem: the imprecise or even wrong use of financial terminology.
+In Module One, you will learn the basic terms; you will then be well prepared to make sense of basic written reports, communicate with others about important financial information, and cope with a common business problem: imprecise or even wrong use of financial terminology.

 In Module Two, you will learn about the two accounting methods: